 - A pharmacy network is the group of pharmacies you can use to fill your prescriptions — look for a plan with a large pharmacy network that includes both standard and preferred pharmacies.
 This is important especially if you plan to travel.

-- Be sure the plan offers preferred pharmacies that charge lower copays and coinsurance to help bring down your costs.
+- Be sure the plan offers preferred pharmacies that charge lower copays and coinsurance to help lower your costs.

-- Many plans also offer a home delivery pharmacy, a service that can provide you additional savings, plus the convenience of having your medications delivered right to your door.
+- Many plans also offer a home delivery pharmacy, a service that can provide you additional savings, plus the convenience of having your medication delivered right to your door.

 Rule #4: Look for 24/7 pharmacist support

 Immediate access to a pharmacist can be very important.
-Pharmacists can help with questions about drug safety, money-saving drug alternatives, and even offer expert advice in the medications that treat your chronic condition.
+Pharmacists can help with questions about drug safety, money-saving drug alternatives, and even offer expert advice for the medications that treat your chronic condition.

-On October 1, begin your research on other plans by checking the plans’ websites and calling for information or requesting plan materials to review.
-Its your opportunity to ask questions and make sure you have the right Part D prescription drug plan for the year ahead.
+Begin your research on October 1 by checking each plan’s website.
+Call the plan if you need more information or additional plan materials.
+This is your opportunity to ask questions and make sure you have the right prescription drug plan for the year ahead.